Original written on March 2021, updated April 2022

 However, thanks to the motions of our Earth and the Moon herself, as well as the inelasticity of calendars, sometimes calculate Easter’s date can get more complicated.

-This year, 2021, the March equinox occurred on Saturday, March 20, and the first full Moon to occur after that date is March’s full Worm Moon, last Sunday, on March 28.
+In, 2021, for example, the March equinox occurred on Saturday, March 20, and the first full Moon to occur after that date is March’s full Worm Moon, last Sunday, on March 28.

 This makes March’s full Moon the Paschal Full Moon as well.
 Therefore, Easter will be observed on the first Sunday after March 28, Sunday, April 4!